This program seeks to eliminate occupational health hazards at the source.

-The priority groups for this program are determined by CSST: the Commission de la santé et sécurité du travail.
+The priority groups for this program are determined by CNESST: the Commission des normes, de l'équité, de la santé et sécurité du travail.
 The top priority is sectors such as contruction, metal, forestry, chemicals, mining, petroleum, or transport equipment.
 Other targeted sectors include public administration, food services, furniture, paper, and transport and warehousing.
 Within each of these sectors, pregnant women are a particular priority.

 Who delivers the program?

 This service is part of the Chishaayiyuu programs.